 - 1.1.
 The standards contained within the NHS England Service Specifications for Neonatal Intensive Care Transport (or devolved equivalent) not only apply to ground transport but also to transfer of patients by rotary wing and fixed wing vehicles. - 1.2.
 The Host NHS Trust must support the aeromedical activity and hold responsibility for safety and quality under their clinical governance arrangements. - 1.3.
 There must be an accountable individual, with dedicated time in their job plan, who should be trained, experienced and competent to lead the air transport component of a Transport Service. - 1.4.
 The service must have a series of formal agreed documents with aircraft providers that include operating procedures, quality and safety systems. - 1.5.
-The service must develop and maintain a service specific Safety Management System (SMS) and SMS Manual which covers aeromedical activity. - 1.6.
-Post Accident or Incident Plan with an annual (minimum) drill for all modes of transport within the scope of care of the Neonatal Transport Service.
+The service must develop and maintain a service specific Safety Management System (SMS) which covers aeromedical activity. - 1.6.
+Post Accident or Incident Plan with an annual (minimum) drill for all modes of transport within the scope of care of the Neonatal Transport Service undertaken jointly with air providers.
 Evidence of the drill along with any actions for the organisation that result should be recorded and audited. - 1.7.
-Neonatal units or neonatal transport services who do not themselves undertake flight transfers should only request air transport from organisations who conform to these air transport standards, whether this is a specialist transport team or a charitable or commercial organisation
+If an air transport is passed onto another service (neonatal, paediatric, commercial or charitable), the Transport Service is responsible for ensuring they are an appropriate provider. - 1.8.
+Local guidelines for when to consider air transport should reflect the NTG Flight Tasking Criteria